pybricks/pybricks.github.io/learn/making-programs/your-first-program.md

   alt: Setup step 2
   width: 100%
   caption: >
     2. Give each motor a name.
-Since they'll be driving the wheels on the Starter Bot, let's call the one on port A <i>left wheel</i> and the one on port B B <i>right wheel</i>.
+Since they'll be driving the wheels on the StarterBot, let's call the one on port A <i>left wheel</i> and the one on port B <i>right wheel</i>.
 If you look at the left wheel, you'll notice that it must turn <i>counterclockwise</i> to make the robot drive forward.
 Change the setting as shown above.
   labels: